AndreaDejanGrande/Triglav/doc/MINING.md

 Third, the combination of motherboard, CPU and system ram ALSO makes a difference, so values that work for a GPU on one system may not work for the same GPU on a different system.
-A decent amount of system ram is actually required for scrypt mining, and 4GB is suggested.
+A decent amount of system ram is actually required for vCrypt mining, and 4GB is suggested.

 Finally, the power consumption while mining at high engine clocks,